 How do our Advanced Courses work

 Depending on where you are in your journey, we can cover you.
 Our Advanced Courses are designed to take you through your thesis research and beyond.
 Our courses are aimed to gradually advance both your personal mastery as a doctoral practitioner and your thesis.
-Courses support those just starting, during their journey, who have received major revisions from their Viva, or have graduated but want to continue developing their research and academic skills and stay connected.
+Courses support those that are currently preparing their thesis research proposal, those who are in the midst of their doctoral research and thesis compilation, those who prepare for the Viva or that got major revisions in their Viva, or those who have graduated and now like to continue developing their research and academic skills and stay connected.

 While each of our courses allows you to get tangible input into a specific chapter or section of your thesis, there is one thing that they have in common: The opportunity to overcome the silence and isolation that is inherent during the doctoral research journey and beyond.

 Our Advanced Courses come in three formats: free self-study peer-supported, fully tutor-supported, or with flexible on-demand feedback whenever you need it.
 You can choose the study model that suits you best on enrolment in a course.

 Self-study with peer support.
 We provide the structure, you focus on your thesis research.

 Ideal for those who prefer to advance on their own schedule or who are on a budget.